About TypeIt.org

 If you have the need to type anything in a foreign language which has accents and other strange-looking characters, and you only have a US keyboard, your life used to be miserable.
 You used to have to do one of the following:

-• memorize unintuitive keyboard "shortcuts" such as Alt+0128
+- memorize cryptic keyboard “shortcuts” such as Alt+0128

-• install Windows keyboard layouts which have the nasty side effect of interfering with your ability to type normal letters
+- install OS keyboard layouts which have the nasty side effect of interfering with your ability to type punctuation

-Now, through the miracles of Unicode and JavaScript, you can just navigate to this site, type whatever you need to type in a text box, and then paste it wherever you need it — into your word processor, e-mail message, etc. You can type foreign characters by clicking buttons or by pressing intuitive keyboard shortcuts (Ctrl+Letter) that don't require you to grow additional fingers and don't block normal letters.
+Now, through the miracles of Unicode and JavaScript, you can just navigate to this site, type whatever you need to type in a text box, and then paste it wherever you need it – into your word processor, e-mail message, etc. You can type foreign characters by clicking buttons or by pressing intuitive keyboard shortcuts (Alt + letter).

 Supported browsers